JamesMenetrey/Awesome-CV/README.md

 <br />

+## What brings the fork?

+- Use the operating system fonts instead of the one located in the folder _fonts/_.
+More detais in the [issue on the official repository](https://github.com/posquit0/Awesome-CV/issues/196).

 ## What is Awesome CV?

 **Awesome CV** is LaTeX template for a **CV(Curriculum Vitae)**, **Résumé** or **Cover Letter** inspired by [Fancy CV](https://www.sharelatex.com/templates/cv-or-resume/fancy-cv).
 It is easy to customize your own template, especially since it is really written by a clean, semantic markup.